frimelle/tree-of-life/README.md

 TODO:

+- investigate on the errors in data.php
 - refactor:
-	- javascript in own file
 	- refactor Tree.py
 - more than one tree, show every root node and tree we have so far in Wikidata
 	- edit database